jup-ag/space-station/labs/2-perpetual-exchange/3-jlp-pool.md

 description: How to Become Liquidity Provider
 ---

-Users can become Liquidity Providers (LPs) by allocating their assets or tokens into the Jupiter Liquidity Provider Pool (JLP Pool) and in return, receive 70% of the fees, compounding into the price of JLP.
+Users can become Liquidity Providers (LPs) by allocating their assets or tokens into the Jupiter Liquidity Provider Pool (JLP Pool) and in return, you will get the JLP token.
+JLP token receives 70% of the fees, compounding into the price of JLP.

 ### JLP, Liquidity Provider Token